Hector839/Mayhem-3-Zero-Hour/Readme_Documentation.md

 - the Exodus only affects their Battlegroups and it has the following effects on them:
 - when they choose invasion sector targets they prefer sectors which are furthest away from the OCV portal.
 This doesn't inrease their actual invasion range like deep strikes or anything.
 So they cannot immediately fly to conquer sectors at the other edge of the galaxy map.
 But from their available invasion targets they'll generally choose the furthest away.
 So in time their territory likely shifts and gets some distance to the OCV portal.
 - they can only invade Xenon sectors which are further away from the OCV portal than their own homebase sector.
 - they won't turn back to help defend their own sectors against Terraformer capships anymore.
+They also won't form up with Rearguards to create large defensive fleetstacks.
 Other empires might come to take advantage of this, but it will only put those factions closer to the OCV portal (which is exactly what the faction with the Exodus wants.
 A buffer zone owned by somebody else inbetween them and the OCV Maelstrom.)
 - when a Battlegroup switches homebase it will prefer those Outposts which are further away from the OCV portal (again without increasing the actual range for this.)

 Example:
-- the Argon sectors have 87% average distance to the OCV portal, compared to the other factions.
-That means their sectors are 13% closer
+- the Argon sectors have 88% average distance to the OCV portal, compared to the other factions.
+That means their sectors are 12% closer
-- every 8h the chance that the Argons initiate an Exodus is 100% - 87% = 13%
+- every 8h the chance that the Argons initiate an Exodus is (100% - 88%) / 3 = 4%
 - during Exodus the Argon Battlegroups will slowly migrate into the more distant Argon sectors and will choose their invasion targets near them
 - Lets say the Argons manage to increase their average distance to the OCV portal to 103%, maybe because their sectors close to the Maelstrom are now Xenon
 - every 8h they now got a chance to stop the Exodus: 103% - 100% = 3%